-11.2 LEED Whole Building Approach Rebates
+11.2 LEED whole building approach rebates

 For more complex projects in which the customer pursues Leadership in Energy and Environmental Design (LEED) certification, the LEED whole building approach is available.
 The intent of this approach is to validate the savings associated with LEED certified buildings.
 The only portion of LEED certification that is valid for this rebate is building and construction (B+C).
 The rebates will be paid upon receiving LEED certification and will be based on the level of energy savings reported in the energy model and verified by GBCI (Green Building Council; first year only).
-The following LEED Certification Levels will be used to determine each rebate rate: certified/silver, gold, and platinum.
+The following LEED Certification Levels will be used to determine each rebate rate: certified/silver, gold and platinum.

 For all specifications and guidance on this rebate, refer to LEED - EA prerequisite minimum energy performance (usgbc.org).
-For more information on the energy savings analysis and supporting documentation required and the LEED whole building approach worksheet, see the 2024 Program Catalog.
+For more information on the energy savings analysis and supporting documentation required and the LEED whole building approach worksheet, see the 2025 Program Catalog.

-11.3 LEED Design Review Assistance
+11.3 LEED design review assistance

 To encourage LEED design/certification of energy-efficient buildings, the program offers a LEED design review assistance rebate.
-For rebate payment, applicants must provide the following items: a signed final application agreement, a completed, final LEED design review assistance application, and the LEED design review decisions.
+For rebate payment, applicants must provide the following items: a signed final application agreement, a completed, final LEED design review assistance application and the LEED design review decisions.

-12 Equipment Specifications
+12 Equipment specifications

 All final applications must include manufacturers' specification sheets if not provided at the pre-application stage.
-Lighting applications must include manufacturer's specification for lamps (light bulbs).
+Lighting applications must include manufacturers' specifications for lamps and fixtures.
 All prescriptive rebates are for one-for-one replacements except as noted.
-All specification sheets, forms, illustrations, and other supporting documentation must be in English.
+All specification sheets, forms, illustrations and other supporting documentation must be in English.
 Foreign language documents will not be accepted.

-NOTE 1: Each program application measure is identified by a reference code; the code for each measure should be entered on all specification sheets, clearly identifying which piece of equipment is related to which measure being installed.
+NOTE 1: Each program application measure is identified by a reference code.
+The code for each measure should be entered on all specification sheets or should be easily referenceable to the invoice-clearly identifying which piece of equipment is related to which measure being installed.
 The specification for each qualifying measure can be found in the program catalog.
-A sample of a specification sheet and an invoice can be found in the back of the catalog.
+A sample of a specification sheet and an invoice can be found in the catalog.

-NOTE 2: All replaced equipment must be recycled/disposed of according to federal, state, and local regulations.
+NOTE 2: All replaced equipment must be recycled and/or disposed of according to federal, state and local regulations.
 Information about the requirements for the state of Michigan can be found at the Michigan Department of Environment, Great Lakes and Energy website: michigan.gov/egle

-12.1 Prescriptive Measures
+12.1 Prescriptive measures

-To verify prescriptive measure specifications - including requirements for a reservation application for certain measures, refer to the program catalog and application.
+To verify prescriptive measure specifications, including requirements for a reservation application for certain measures, refer to the program catalog and application.

-NOTE: For prescriptive measures that require a reservation application, a reservation application must be submitted at least three weeks prior to starting work on the project in order to allow time for the program team to review the application and, if necessary, schedule and conduct a pre-inspection.
-(See Section 13.2 for the definition of a reservation application.)
-If you have not been contacted to schedule an inspection or have not received a reservation letter within three weeks of Application submission, contact the program team prior to starting work.
+NOTE: For prescriptive measures that require a reservation application, the reservation application must be submitted at least three weeks prior to starting work.
+This allows adequate time for the program team to review the application, and if necessary, schedule and conduct a pre-inspection.
+(See Section 16.2 for the definition of a reservation application.)
+If you have not been contacted to schedule an inspection or have not received a reservation letter within three weeks of the application's submission, contact the program team prior to starting work.

-12.2 Custom Measures
+12.2 Custom measures

 Custom projects must involve a facility improvement that results in a permanent reduction in electrical (kWh) and/or natural gas (Mcf) energy usage due to an increase in system efficiency.
 Projects that result in reduced energy consumption without an improvement in system efficiency are not eligible for a custom rebate.
-However, projects that involve an automated control technology, such as energy management system programming, may be eligible for an rebate.
+However, projects that involve an automated control technology, such as energy management system programming, may be eligible for a rebate.